bem-archive/bem-articles/yamapsbem/yamapsbem.en.md

 ## Page description, bemjson coding

-As we thought about the page structure and main blocks from the very beginning, now we should just write a json-style code.
-You can watch the sourcecode for better understanding.
-And the page structure will be this:
+As we thought about the page structure and main blocks from the very beginning, now we just write it in json-style code.
+Of course, you can see the sourcecode for better understanding.
+The page structure will be:

 ````
     b-page